KDAB/cxx-qt/book/src/getting-started/4-cmake-integration.md

 - Add `cxx`, `cxx-qt`, as well as `cxx-qt-lib` as dependencies
 - Add `cxx-qt-build` as a build dependency

+> Note that in order for cxx-qt to work, the `qmake` executable must be located.
+This is because cxx-qt relies on `qmake` to locate the necessary Qt libraries and header files on your system.
+>
+> This will be done by setting `QMAKE` environment variable from CMake, so that Qt version found by CMake will be correctly passed down to Cargo.

 In the end, your `Cargo.toml` should look similar to this.

 ```toml,ignore